FabioSeixas/CassavaPy/README.md

 * For Seasonal
 * For Experimental
-* More than one .EXP or .SNX for Batch File
+* More than one .EXP or .SNX file by Batch

 3. **Run Batch Files**